 - Talking about a healthy diet

-- Reminding people that dental check ups and treatments are free for all under 19s
+- Reminding people that dental check-ups and treatments are free for all under 19s

 If you think that children living near your pharmacy may be at higher risk of developing tooth decay, why not run a public health campaign?
-By creating overall awareness of how preventable tooth decay is, you will not only directly improve the lives of your customers but also help reduce the cost of treatments for preventable diseases on the NHS.
+By creating an overall awareness of how preventable tooth decay is, you will not only directly improve the lives of your customers but also help reduce the cost of treatments for preventable diseases on the NHS.
 Education and awareness are key to improving children’s oral health.

-If you are working towards becoming a Healthy Living Pharmacy (or already have achieved HLP status), oral health is a great topic for a health promotion zone).
+If you are working towards becoming a Healthy Living Pharmacy (or already have achieved HLP status), oral health is a great topic for a health promotion zone.